 I offer manuscript evaluation, developmental editing, line editing, proofreading, and other services on a freelance basis.
 I am a current member of the Editorial Freelancers Association, Interstitial Arts Foundation, Science Fiction Poetry Association, and SFWA (Science Fiction and Fantasy Writers of America).
 You can view my resume, with over 20 years of experience, here, and a page with testimonials from my clients is here.
 My rates are calculated by the word so that you know up front exactly how much your project will cost, and there are no surprises.
 Please see the EFA’s recommended rates here for comparison.

-- Manuscript evaluations are $40 per 10,000 words.
-I will read your ms. and provide you with an critique letter which discusses the big-picture overview of plot, character development, world building, voice, and writing quality.
+- Manuscript evaluations are $30 per 10,000 words.
+I will read your ms. and provide you with a detailed critique letter which discusses the plot, character development, world building, voice, and writing quality in each chapter.